botlabs-gg/yagpdb/rolecommands/assets/help.md

  2. People can freely jump between factions

 To fix these problems we can create a new Group with the mode `Single` and assign the previous role commands to that group.
 Great!
 Now we can only have 1 faction!
 How can we solve jumping between factions then?
 You can enable the `Require 1 role in group` setting, now they can't remove roles in the group, and they can have max 1 role in the group, So they can't jump around anymore!

+## Role Menu

+The role menu makes it possible to have people assign roles by adding reactions to a message.

+To set up a role menu, the related roles has to be added to a group, then you invoke the command `rolemenu the-group-name-here`

+After which you will be taken through the setup process.

+The bot requires manage messages perms and send messages perms in the channel to do this, atleast for the setup, after of which it will only need read messages perms.

+The group mode and other restrictions still apply to the roles in the role menu.